Amadou Rabihou

 Amadou Dangadji Rabihou (born 2 December 1984) is a Cameroonian former professional footballer who played as a forward.

 Career

 Rabihou was born in Douala, Cameroon.
 He began his career in the youth set up at AC Milan.
 In 2002 he moved to Austrian side SK Sturm Graz, playing 65 times and scoring 12 goals.
 After five years he left the Puntigamer Sturm and moved to French second league team Amiens SC.
-Unable to force his way into the first team he left, he joined the Slovakian team FK DAC 1904 Dunajská Streda.
+Unable to force his way into the first team he left, he joined the Slovak team FK DAC 1904 Dunajská Streda.
 Once more disgruntled at a lack of game time, Rabihou left the club in January 2009, returning to Austria by signing for Austria Lustenau.
 In August 2010 he signed a short-term deal with English side Hereford United making his debut on 4 September in a 3–0 away defeat to Burton Albion.